zereight/seamless-agent/README.md

 - **User Confirmation** — Get explicit approval before Copilot executes critical actions
 - **Interactive Input** — Provide additional context or instructions mid-conversation
-- **Task Validation** — Confirm whether a task was fulfilled your specs
-- **Seamless Integration** — Works naturally within the Copilot Chat workflow

   - **Paste Images** — Paste images directly into the input area for context
   - **References & Attachments** — Reference files in your workspace using `#filename` and attach files to your response

+- **Task Validation** — Confirm whether a task was fulfilled your specs

 ### Plan Review Tool (`#planReview`)